 The dramatic view of hilltops and the valley below often includes migrating eagles flocking around the river which here never freezes over.
-Whirlpool and a communal sauna are just two of the comforts that contribute toward a perfect romantic cottage getaway.
+A whirlpool and a communal sauna are just two of the comforts that contribute toward a perfect romantic cottage getaway.
 The Marsh Hawk cottage in particular has breathtaking views of the Mississippi River and is wheelchair accessible.

 Visit historic Fountain City nearby, and make sure you drive along the Wisconsin side of scenic Mississippi.
 Visitors can tour Seven Hawks Vineyard and enjoy a complimentary bottle of wine.

 All within a five-minute walk (on steep wooded paths, no less), the environmentally-diverse Hunt Hill Audubon Sanctuary offers an exceptional abundance of habitat; prairieland, marshes, bogs, mystical old growth forest, lakefront, as well as more recently cut forest.